CloudCoinConsortium/CloudCoin/CloudCoin File Formats/card/README.md

 ```
 Example: 3
 ```
-8.Put all the numbers together with the most random ones first to create the Master Seed.
+8. Put all the numbers together with the most random ones first to create the Master Seed.
 ```
 Card Numbers, Parity Number, CCV, PIN
  Example: 56448594525,3,851,5377